wilsonmar/mac-setup/README.md

    * DevSecOps "stack" of Git, Nexus/Artifactory, Jenkins, MVN, Vagrant, Docker, etc.
    * Cloud management tools Terraform, AWS Cloud Formation, etc.

-The script in this repo is thousands of lines long so that you can mix and match what you install.
-No hidden code here.

 This repo enables you to get the above up and running in a matter of minutes.
 Being able to get started quickly means that you can get working with the application rather than the ceremonies of installation.